 Tony Troutman has joined FLSmidth as vice president for process technology in the company's minerals division.
-His responsibilities include oversight of process engineering and process optimisation opportunities. serves on the boards of both Elizabeth He will also be tasked with leveraging the capabilities of FLSmidth's Minerals Testing Miranda Hubbs was executive vice complement to our existing board skill set, bringing demonstrated and relevant industry experience and strategic acumen to the table.
-We believe their combined experi-
+His responsibilities include oversight of process engineering and process optimisation opportunities.
+He will also be tasked with leveraging the capabilities of FLSmidth's Minerals Testing Center in Salt Lake City, Utah.

-Center in Salt Lake City, Utah Troutman has almost 30 years of experience in the mining industry in a career encompassing engineering, process operations and research and development Most recently, he was manager of engirefining engineering.
-He also holds a masters degree in metallurgical and materials science engineering from the Colorado School of Mines.
+Troutman has almost 30 years of experience in the mining industry in a career encompassing engineering, process operations and research and development.